-GIANTS LOLA AND OLLIE – special home needed
+GIANTS LOLA AND OLLIE – happy ending!

 Lola and Ollie are a neutered and bonded 2 year old pair of Giant French Lops, having arrived for rehoming due to the owners change in personal circumstances.
 Lola is 5.3kg, Ollie 4.2kg, so not huge giants but big all the same.
 They will need large accommodation suitable for their size.
 They have had both the combined vaccination and their RHD2 vaccinations recently so are fully covered.
 They are fantastic rabbits and are great fun, very entertaining and always up to no good!
 They are excellent at jumping up and over obstacles so need very large and very safe accommodation to prevent them from exploring your garden or that of your neighbours!